estebanwu-dotcom/my-telar-site/index.md

   Para reemplazarlo con el tuyo, borra la línea que sigue y escribe tu contenido de bienvenida aquí en markdown.
 -->
 This site gathers original campus photography from UC Santa Barbara alongside short narrative reflections written for Linguistics 3C.
-It asks a quiet question: where does love live on a college campus when we set aside romance and look instead for the small, everyday attentions that hold a community together?
-Move through the stories in order, or wander between them.
-The objects, glossary, and works cited pages collect the images and sources that anchor each scene.
+Enjoy this journey — whether you will, see how love appears in a college setting beside the romance and see the small everyday attention that we do not usually see.
+Start by clicking on the following stories: